mortezakowkabi/jcb-persian-documentation/032-JCB-manual-custom-code-implementation.md

 ### Custom Codes In JCB

 [00:11:52](https://www.youtube.com/watch?v=KiAtJawZ3oo&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h11m52s)

-<<<<<<<<<<<<<<<<<<<<<<<<
-Since I know of object orientated concepts, I've always wondered is there a way for me to with JCB create the same kind of in a small way of course, give that some kind of functionality.
-When this new improvement came along immediately thought yes there is a way for us to make this work for both of these aspects.
-What did we do?
-Well I created the option for you to either I used the hash automation, which is the one I've just explained or to use the JCB manual.
-[00:12:47](https://www.youtube.com/watch?v=KiAtJawZ3oo&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h12m47s)
+Since I have some knowledge of object orientated concepts, the idea emerged to create with JCB the same kind of functionality.
+When this new improvement came along the possibility to make this work for both of these aspects became clear.
+What has been done?
+The option had been created to use the hash automation, which is the one that has been just explained or to use the JCB manual.
+[00:12:47](https://www.youtube.com/watch?v=KiAtJawZ3oo&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h12m47s) <<<<

 ### Placeholder